inbravo/travel/october-2017/dhanaulti.md

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_151055.jpg)

 ##  4:15 PM Narendra Nagar
-*	Arrived in Narendra Nagar, thinking to stop here, but finally i throttled towards Rishikesh
+*	Arrived in Narendra Nagar, thinking to stop here, but finally throttled towards Rishikesh
 *	My body is lazy now, i can feel that my brain is tired from this 12 hours continous drive
 *	Food and bath has also affected my brain activity.
 Its performing slow now
-*	The mistake: at a corner, my calculations went wrong and motercycles front tyre skid into the roadside small ditch
+*	At a turn my turning calculations went wrong and motercycles front tyre skid into the roadside small ditch
-*	Lckily my riding gears helped me to skip any big injury except a minor sprain in my left wrist
+*	Luckily my riding gears helped me to skip any big injury except a minor sprain in my left wrist
 *	A gentleman helped me to drag my motercycle and after few minutes of inspection, i climbed my motercycle again
-*	After riding few minutes, i am feeling that my wrist is in acute pain while holding the clutch
+*	After riding few minutes, i started feeling that my wrist is in acute pain while holding the clutch
 *	Holding the clutch is necessary while driving down in hills.
 Pain was increasing every mooment
 *	I took a pause to give some relax to my hand.
-I learnt a new lesson to **always carry some basic medicines during the rides**
+I learnt the lesson to **Carry basic medicines during the rides**

 ##  5:30 PM Rishikesh
 *	Arrived in Rishikesh